All the world knows about brew master and Massachusetts patriot Samuel Adams. But less celebrated is the life of the other Samuel Adams of Vermont.

 Seth Warner, Thomas Chittenden, Remember Baker – all now well-known Vermont historical figures – were Arlington residents who sided with Ethan Allen and the patriot cause.
 And Arlington itself would become the first capital of the Vermont Republic.

 Dr. Samuel Adams, on the other hand, remained a British loyalist.
 In 1774, Adams publicly crossed Ethan Allen.
 He announced to his fellow citizens that they should re-purchase their properties to obtain the New York rights.
 It’s unclear whether he had bought those rights himself and wanted to resell them or he was acting as an agent for the New Yorkers.

 For his impudence, Allen and his supporters conducted a trial of sorts at the Fey’s Catamount Tavern in Bennington.
-Adams’ hostile stance against New Hampshire was a recent development, as Adams obtained his own property through New Hampshire grants, and it was probably motivated in part by the shifting political alliances of the day.
+Adams’ hostile stance against New Hampshire was a recent development, as Adams obtained his own property through New Hampshire grants.
+He was probably motivated in part by the shifting political alliances of the day.